Olympic Experimental State Forest— Forest Land Planning

 Past planning documents

-2010 Draft OESF Environmental Impact Statement (Draft EIS)
+2010 Draft OESF Environmental Impact Statement (Draft EIS) available by request.

 Background on DNR-managed State Lands